A Guide to Understanding What Are Terms and Conditions and Privacy Policy

 If you're running a business, it's a good idea to have both a Terms and Conditions Agreement and Privacy Policy in place to protect you and limit your liability, ensuring website visitors to your site are just that, clients who book in with you or contact you for a product or service and not people who later sue you.

-While they are not legally required, terms and conditions and privacy policies are important to have for businesses.
+While they are not legally required, terms and conditions and privacy policies are important to have for businesses to include on their websites.
 These documents will protect you from any legal issues that may arise, establish customer expectations, and outline important company policies.
 Having these pages on your website is essential for any business and services online!

 SEO - unlock relevant and increased SEO traffic.